 The 1,509km-long, upcoming Power Of Siberia 1 (China Section-II) project will be operated by China National Petroleum.
-This onshore, gas pipeline, with a maximum diameter of 56 inches, will start in Hebei (China) and ends in Shanghai (China).
+According to GlobalData, who tracks more than 8,000 active and developing pipelines worldwide, the onshore gas pipeline, with a maximum diameter of 56 inches, will start in Hebei (China) and ends in Shanghai (China).
+Buy the profile here.

 The Power Of Siberia 1 (China Section-II) project is expected to commence operations in 2025 and will be owned by China National Petroleum.